Andrew Tate appears in Romanian court to face rape and human trafficking charges

 Updated

-Underwater noises heard in frantic search for submersible missing with 5 aboard near Titanic.
+Underwater noises heard in desperate search for submersible missing with 5 aboard near Titanic.
 Live updates.

 -